 Every person, animal and item that goes onto an airplane must be screened before boarding begins.
-This holds true for wheelchairs, walkers and other mobility devices.
+This also holds true for wheelchairs, walkers and other mobility devices.
 Transportation Security Administration (TSA) security officers have found all kinds of strange and potentially dangerous items secreted in wheelchairs and on the passengers who use them, including loaded guns and packages of cocaine.
+This means that you and your mobility device will need to be screened in some way before you will be allowed to board your airplane.

 Wheelchairs, Scooters and Airport Security Screening

-If you use a scooter or wheelchair and cannot stand up and walk through the metal detector, you will be screened while you are using your mobility device.
+If you use a scooter or wheelchair and cannot stand for several seconds or walk to and through the advanced imaging technology portal, you will be screened while you are using your mobility device.
 This will involve a visual and physical (pat-down) inspection as well as an explosives trace screening.
-The pat-down inspection is necessary because neither a metal detector nor a whole body imaging device can be used on passengers who are seated in a scooter or wheelchair.
+The pat-down inspection is necessary because neither a metal detector nor a whole body imaging device can be used on a passenger who is seated in a scooter or wheelchair.
 You can always ask for a private pat-down inspection; you certainly do not have to go through this process in public if it makes you feel uncomfortable.
-You also have the right to request a screening officer of your gender.
+You also have the right to expect a screening officer of your gender.
+The TSA will provide a same-gender screening officer, but you should assume that it may take some time for your screening officer to arrive at the security checkpoint and plan your airport arrival time accordingly.

 You will need to place baskets, saddlebags, wheelchair assembly tools, purses and other carry-on items on the X-ray machine belt.
 If this is difficult for you to do, ask your security screening officer to help you.